robertalvarez4381/Project/README.md

 | `HR_Retention.ipynb` | The primary Jupyter Notebook containing all data cleaning, EDA, visualization, modeling, and final risk scoring. |
 | `HR_Retention.py` | A clean Python script version of the notebook for deployment or review. |
 | `HR_comma_sep.csv` | The raw dataset used for the analysis. |

-***

-Would you like me to check the status of your GitHub repository now that you've pushed the merged commit?